 - Extensive experience: Because our surgical teams do so many procedures, they have more experience, which leads to better patient care and excellent outcomes.
-Read about our outstanding aortic disease outcomes.
+Read about our outstanding aortic disease outcomes(link is external).

 - Highly advanced procedures: Our surgeons developed and perform some of the most complex aortic procedures available today, including ascending grafts, branched arch grafts and branched thoracoabdominal grafts.
 Our leading expertise in these areas allows us to offer patients the latest treatment options.
 Surgeons from other facilities are often trained by our team in these advanced procedures.

 - Access to clinical trials: We participate in FDA-sponsored clinical trials for medical devices and also take part in research funded by the National Institutes of Health (NIH).
 As one of a handful of sites in the country participating in clinical trials that involve endovascular technology, our team is able to offer new devices or treatment options to patients before they are available to the public.
 Learn more about clinical trials you may be eligible for(link is external).

 - Genetic counseling: Aortic diseases can run in families or occur because of an inherited syndrome.
 We offer genetic counseling to help patients and their families understand their risk.
 Early identification and treatment are critical to prevent life-threatening complications.